-(h) Meetings of the Board of Directors - A meeting of the Board of Directors of a KK must be convened at least once every three months.

-3. Procedures for incorporation of a KK under the Company rather complicated and time-consuming.
-Law are Incorporation of a KK can be effected, as a matter of law, either by promoter(s) and non-promoter share subscriber(s) by promoter(s) alone.
-The former is called or "Boshu-setsuritsu", and the latter "Hokki-setsuritsu".
-We will hereinbelow discus the steps to be taken under the Company Law for incorporation of a KK by way of Boshu-setsuritsu.
-Additionally, we will discuss briefly the matters relating to Hokki-setsuritsu, as we go along, comparison with the corresponding in matters in Boshu-setsuritsu.

-(a) Promoter(s) - A corporation as well as an individual, whether Japanese or non-Japanese, is permitted to act as a promoter.
+- (h) Meetings of the Board of Directors A meeting of the Board of Directors of a KK must be convened at least once every three months. - 3.
+Procedures for incorporation of a KK under the Company rather complicated and time-consuming.
+Law Incorporation of a KK can be effected, as a matter of law, either by promoter(s) and non-promoter share subscriber(s) by promoter(s) alone.
+The former "Boshu-setsuritsu", and the latter "Hokki-setsuritsu". will hereinbelow discus the steps to be taken under the Company Law for incorporation of a KK by way of Boshu-setsuritsu.
+Additionally, we will discuss briefly the matters relating to Hokki-setsuritsu, as we go along, comparison with the corresponding matters Boshu-setsuritsu. - (a) Promoter(s) A corporation as well as an individual, whether Japanese or non-Japanese, is permitted to act as a promoter.
 However, when we take into consideration the number of formalities required to be fulfilled by the promoters as well as the necessity to proceed with the projected incorporation efficiently, promoters should be residents of Japan and be limited to as few as possible, i.e., one or two.